hmlendea/stellaris-universum-infinitum/README.md

 # Features

- - 5 new Techonolgies
+ - 7 new Techonolgies
  - 3 new Tile Blockers
- - 2 new Strategic Resource
+ - 4 new Strategic Resources
  - 1 new Anomaly

 # Installation